Chart Color Schemes

 Coolah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Coolah, as per the latest Census, 96.5% of dwellings were houses with the remaining 3.5% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's 88.0% houses and 12.1% other dwellings.
-Home ownership in Coolah stood at 50.1%, with mortgaged properties at 27.2% and rented ones at 22.6%.
-The median monthly mortgage repayment was $1,000, lower than Non-Metro NSW's average of $1,450.
-The median weekly rent in Coolah was $170, compared to Non-Metro NSW's $280.
-Nationally, Coolah's mortgage repayments were significantly lower than the Australian average of $1,863 and rents were substantially below the national figure of $375.
+The dwelling structure in Coolah, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 88.0% houses and 12.1% other dwellings.
+Home ownership in Coolah was at 50.1%, with mortgaged dwellings at 27.2% and rented ones at 22.6%.
+The median monthly mortgage repayment in the area was $1,000, lower than Non-Metro NSW's average of $1,450.
+The median weekly rent figure in Coolah was recorded at $170, compared to Non-Metro NSW's $280.
+Nationally, Coolah's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing